-Dr. Etsuji Okamoto of the University of Fukuchiyama personally drafted this document as an English-language publication to concisely explain Japanese public health in an exhibit booth at the Annual Meeting of the American Public Health Association held in 2001.
-It is updated annually and published under the title Public Health of Japan, this being the 13th edition.
+Dr. Etsuji Okamoto of the University of Fukuchiyama (from 2016-) personally drafted this document as an English-language publication to concisely explain Japanese public health in an exhibit booth at the Annual Meeting of the American Public Health Association held in 2001.
+It is updated annually and published under the title Public Health of Japan, this being the 18th edition.
 This document seems to be the sole English-language pamphlet that describes current public health in Japan, and because of its excellent contents, the Japan Public Health Association has decided to print and issue it.

-The contents of this document are as follows: Chapter 1, on the nation's health status, including 1. health status and utilization of health services, 2. health promotion campaigns, etc.; Chapter 2, on lifestyle-related diseases; Chapter 3, on health promotion, including 1. maternal and child health, 2. mental health, 3. oral health, etc., Chapter 4, on medical care, including 1. general view of Japan's health policy and planning, 3. health manpower, etc.; Chapter 5, on healthcare economics, including 1. health insurance, 2. health care system for the old-old, etc.; Chapter 6, on pharmaceutical affairs, including1.pharmacies and separation of prescription and dispensing, 2. pharmaceutical reimbursement and price setting, etc.; Chapter 7, on environmental health, including 1. air pollution, 2. drinking water supply, 3. water sanitation. etc.; Chapter 8, on industrial health, including 4. workers' compensation, 5.death from overworkcontroversy, etc.: Chapter 9, on social insurance and welfare, including 1. social security and financing, 2. welfare for the indigent, etc., and Chapter 10, on long-term care, including 1. administrative structure, 2. beneficiaries, 3. financing, etc.
+The contents of this document are as follows: Chapter 1, on demography, including 1. population pyramid, 2. birth rate, etc.; Chapter 2, on health status; Chapter 3, on disease-specific measures, including 1. cardiovascular diseases, 2. cancer, 3. metabolic syndrome, etc.; Chapter 4, on specialty-specific measures, including 1. maternal and child health, 2. reproductive health and policy 3. mental health, etc.; Chapter 5, on medical care, including 1. general view of Japan's Health Policy and Planning, 2. health planning, etc.; Chapter 6, on health economics, including 1. health insurance, 2. health care system for the old-old, etc.; Chapter 7, on pharmaceutical affairs, including 1. pharmacies and separation of prescription and dispensing, 2. pharmaceutical reimbursement and price setting, 3. clinical trials. etc.; Chapter 8, on environmental health, including 1. air pollution, 2. water pollution etc.; Chapter 9, on industrial health, including 1. historical background, 2. administrative structure of occupational safety and health, etc.; Chapter 10, on social security and welfare, including 1. social security and financing, 2. welfare for the indigent, 3. maternal and child welfare, etc.; Chapter 11, on long-term care, including 1. administrative structure, 2. beneficiaries, 3. financing, etc.